 if you often have stinky pimple pus, see your dermatologist, who can perform a proper assessment and help you determine what’s going on.

-If you have cheesy-smelling acne, it's probably due to an epidermoid cyst, a noncancerous bump beneath the skin.
+A foul-smelling secretion that with a yellowish, cottage-cheese appearance is probably related to an epidermoid cyst, a noncancerous bump beneath the skin.

 "The skin is made up of a thin layer of cells that the body sheds," Dr. Chimento says.
 "An epidermoid cyst forms when these cells move deeper in the skin and multiply rather than slough off."
 Epidermoid cysts may also develop because of an injury or irritation, she adds.

-These cysts typically have a cheesy consistency — a thick, yellow substance made up of the protein keratin — which is secreted by epidermal cells, according to the Mayo Clinic.
-Sometimes, this liquid drains from the cyst, and you'll catch a cheesy whiff.
+These cysts typically have a cottage-cheese consistency — a thick, yellow substance made up of the protein keratin — which is secreted by epidermal cells, according to the Mayo Clinic.
+Sometimes, this liquid drains from the cyst, and you'll catch a whiff of potent odor.

 2. Smells Like: A Rotten Egg

-Sulfurous smelling pus can be a sign of acne conglobata, a rare form of nodulocystic acne that occurs when painful, large cysts connect deep beneath the skin, Dr. Chimento says.
+Sulfurous smelling pus can be a sign of acne conglobata, a rare form of nodulocystic acne that commonly occurs when painful, large cysts connect deep beneath the skin, Dr. Chimento says.
+It can also occur with other cyst-forming conditions.
 Acne conglobata is a serious skin condition, which can also cause disfiguring, visible scars, she adds.

 The first sign of acne conglobata is multiple inflamed nodules, which are filled with pus that may have a foul odor like rotten eggs, Dr. Chimento says.